bev-a-tron/bev-a-tron.github.io/_posts/2024-11-14-running-for-office.markdown

 1. Putting a political advertisement in the neighborhood newspaper
 1. Designing, printing, and mailing 11,000 political mailer postcards using Every Door Direct Mail.
 (This involved a good amount of comparisons of different methods to find the cheapest.)
 1. Designing, printing, and putting up 6 campaign signs
-1. Filing FPPPC paperwork because my spend was over $2K
+1. Filing FPPC paperwork because my spend was over $2K

 I intended on going to all of the debates and events, but due to personal reasons, I needed to drop out of all of them around 1 month before the election.